Francis J. H. Wilson, DC, MSc, PhD, FRCC, FHEA, FEAC, FBCA

 Francis is a Visiting Senior Research Fellow at what is now the AECC University College.
 His research interests include the history of chiropractic, issues of identity in chiropractic, professions and professionalism.
 He has written a variety of papers which have been published in peer-reviewed journals, edited the book Chiropractic in Europe: An Illustrated History (Troubador Publishing Ltd., 2007) and contributed to the Praeger Handbook of Chiropractic Health Care (2017).
 He is a member of the Editorial Review Board of the journal Chiropractic History.

 He is a Fellow of the British Chiropractic Association, a Fellow of the Royal College of Chiropractors, a Fellow of the European Academy of Chiropractic and a Fellow of the Higher Education Academy.
-He is the Chairman of the British Society for the History of Chiropractic.
+He is the Chairman of the British Society for the History of Chiropractic and Osteopathy.